 Hector’s Waldorf Salad is a combination of fresh raw apples, celery slices, broken walnuts and sultanas, mixed with good quality mayonnaise.
-I like it because it’s quick and easy to prepare, tastes fresh and crunchy and is a change from the quick sandwich I usually have for lunch.
-It tastes quite sweet which satisfies any post-lunch sugar cravings. […]
+I like it because it’s quick and easy to prepare, tastes fresh and crunchy and is a change from the quick sandwich I usually have […]

 The colour was washed-out purple, like clothes that had accidentally been dyed in the washing machine.
 It looked nothing like the traditional Cypriot dish I had eaten in the local taverna the night before.
 However, the owner assured me that this was the genuine recipe.